Cold River Virgin Forest

-Cold River Virgin Forest a virgin hemlock-northern hardwood forest in northwestern Massachusetts.
+Cold River Virgin Forest a virgin hemlock-northern hardwood forest in northwestern Massachusetts, United States.
 Believed to be the only stand of its type in New England, it was designated a National Natural Landmark by the National Park Service in April 1980.

 It is located within Mohawk Trail State Forest nine miles southeast of North Adams in Berkshire and Franklin counties.
 The forest features hemlocks and sugar maples exceeding 400 years in age.